benory/EMCD/about.markdown

 ### The archives

 Concert programs have been located so far in the following archives:
-+ Harvard University Theatre Collection
++ Harvard University, Harvard Theatre Collection
 + New York Public Library, Music Division
 + Stadtsarchiv München
 + Universitätsarchiv Bonn